node-techno-lab/node-cluster/doc/master-kill-disconnect-worker.md

 # Master Kill/Disconnect workers

-In some cases, the lmaster process decide to stop workers intentionnaly (E.g. reduced load, ...).

-To do this the master can send the `kill` or `disconnect`
+In some cases, the master process can decide to stop worker(s) intentionally (E.g. reduced load, ...).
+To do this the master can send the `kill` or `disconnect` to the concerned worker.

+What...
+* The worker process is stopped
+* the master does not refork the worker (see `exitedAfterDisconnect:true`)

+## Update the Worker code

-Update the `master.ts`
+Update the `master.ts` file like this

 * after 10 sec the master will take the first and second worker in the array of workers it maintains
 * respectively `kill` and `disconnect` the worker
-* the worker process is stopped and not restarted by the master (see `exitedAfterDisconnect:true`
+* the worker process is stopped and not restarted by the master (see `exitedAfterDisconnect:true`)

 ```typescript
 export class MasterProcess {